fedora-infra/rpmautospec/doc/principle.rst

-* It crawls the git history to count the number of commits since the last time the package version was bumped and to generate the changelog from the contents of the ``changelog`` file (if present) and the commit logs of all later commits.
+* It crawls the git history to count the number of commits since the last time the package version was bumped and to generate the changelog from the contents of the ``changelog`` file (if present) plus the logs of commits after this file changed for the last time.

 * It prepends a suitably defined ``%autorelease`` macro to the top of the spec file, freezing the computed value of the release number and thus allowing